OPCFoundation/UA-ModelCompiler/README.md

 Developers should never need to build the standard outputs themselves.

 Tutorial by Stefan Profanter [here](https://opcua.rocks/custom-information-models/).

+## Release Notes ##

+2021-02-28 - Compliler can now generate properly typed code for Variables and DataType fields with abstract DataTypes.
+Prior releases produced code with an ExtensionObject or Variant as the type name.
+Passing the -useAllowSubtypes flag will enable this feature.

 ## About this Repository ##
 This repository contains *sub-modules* for the Nodeset files, which are independently tracked.
 Please clone this repository as shown: